-A. Screening Device Search

-- 1. A Screening device search can be conducted without concern for gender and typically involves no physical contact with a youth.
-Staff can perform these searches in an open area and at any time. - 2.
-With stationary screening devices, the youth is to be instructed to remove all objects from their pockets and walk slowly through the screening device with their hands at their sides. - When using a hand held wand the device is to be run closely along the youth's entire body in a thorough and methodical manner.
-The youth's shoes, hat or any bulky clothing that can be removed without exposing
+- A. Screening Device Search - 1.
+A Screening device search can be conducted without concern for gender and typically involves no physical contact with a youth.
+Staff can perform these searches in an open area and at any time.

+With stationary screening devices, the youth is to be instructed to remove all objects from their pockets and walk slowly through the screening device with their hands at their sides.

-- undergarments should be removed and wanded separately as well as searched by hand. - 4.
+- 2. When using a handheld wand, the device is to be run closely along the youth's entire body in a thorough and methodical manner.
+The youth's shoes, hat or any bulky clothing that can be removed without exposing undergarments should be removed and wanded separately as well as searched by hand. - 3.
 The device will give an audible, tactile (vibration) or visual signal indicating the presence of a questioned object.
-Because common items such as shoelace eyelets, buttons and zippers on clothing may cause a signal from the device, staff must evaluate the area where a questionable object has been detected through visual inspection, questioning of the youth and the use of a pat down search. - 5.
-A signal indicating the presence of a questionable object must not be ignored and must be fully evaluated to rule out the presence of contraband. - 6.
-A screening device search that reveals the possibility that contraband is present may give cause for performing a more intrusive search.

-B. Cursory Search

-- A cursory search can be conducted without concern for gender and typically involves no physical contact with a youth.
+Because common items such as shoelace eyelets, buttons and zippers on clothing may cause a signal from the device, staff must evaluate the area where a questionable object has been detected through visual inspection, questioning of the youth and the use of a pat down search. - 4.
+A signal indicating the presence of a questionable object must not be ignored and must be fully evaluated to rule out the presence of contraband. - 5.
+A screening device search that reveals the possibility that contraband is present may give cause for performing a more intrusive search. - B. Cursory Search - 1.
+A cursory search can be conducted without concern for gender and typically involves no physical contact with a youth.
 Staff can perform these searches in an open area and at any time.
 This type of search can be done in conjunction with a screening device search. - 2.
-Staff will have the youth stand in front of them and have youth remove sweatshirt, if applicable, then the youth will untuck his/her shirt and shake it out. - 3.
-Youth will run his/her fingers around waistband of pants. - 4.
-Youth will lift pant legs to mid-calf and pull socks all the way up and show staff the bottoms of his/her feet. - Youth will hold shoes out in front of him/her and with holding the tip of the shoe upside down and bang them together, or staff can physically search the shoes.
+Staff will have the youth stand in front of them and have youth remove sweatshirt, if applicable, then the youth will untuck their shirt and shake it out.

-C. Pat Down Search

-- 1. A pat down search shall only be conducted by the same gender staff as the youth being searched, unless exigent circumstances necessitate an opposite gender search be conducted immediately and same gender staff are not available, or per section III.V. below specific to searching transgender or intersex youth. - The staff member conducting a cross gender pat-down search shall fully document the circumstances of the exigency and the results of the search for review by a supervisor or administrator. - 3.
-Wearing protective gloves, - 4.
-Staff will check all pockets, seams, socks, shoes, jackets, etc.

-5. A pat down search that reveals the possibility that contraband is present may give cause for performing a more intrusive search.
+- 3. Youth will run their fingers around waistband of pants. - 4.
+Youth will lift pant legs to mid-calf and pull socks all the way up and show staff the bottoms of their feet. - 5.
+Youth will hold shoes out in front of them and with holding the tip of the shoe upside down and bang them together, or staff can physically search the shoes. - C. Pat Down Search - 1.
+A pat down search shall only be conducted by the same gender staff as the youth being searched, unless exigent circumstances necessitate an opposite gender search be conducted immediately and same gender staff are not available, or per section III.V. below specific to searching transgender or intersex youth. - 2.
+The staff member conducting a cross gender pat-down search shall fully document the circumstances of the exigency and the results of the search for review by a supervisor or administrator. - 3.
+Wearing protective gloves, the staff will pat the area of the body to be searched, starting from the neck/shoulder area, over/under arms, front/side/back of body, outside and inside of legs, and last, the groin area. - 4.
+Staff will check all pockets, seams, socks, shoes, jackets, etc. - 5.
+A pat down search that reveals the possibility that contraband is present may give cause for performing a more intrusive search.

-D. Unclothed Body Search
+D. Body Scan